clover-supply/taggui/README.md

 # TagGUI

-vibecoded fork that removes the outdated built-in model list and adds a openai compatible api connection
+Vibecoded fork that removes the outdated built-in model list and adds a openai compatible api connection.
+Enter your localhost in settings menu

 should work

+known issues: changing max image tokens from default in koboldcpp makes model blind (raising minimum and raising resolution works fine, untested on other backends)
+              reasoning output leaks sometimes into the final caption; avoid using thinking mode on models